 Everyone, welcome to another episode of Marketing Speak.
 I’m your host, Stephan Spencer.
 I have with me today Zac Johnson who is a super affiliate and super blogger.
 He is an amazing guy as well.
-He’s going to tell us all about affiliate marketing, Facebook advertising, building your brand and a bunch of other online marketing stuffs.
+He’s going to tell us all about affiliate marketing, Facebook advertising, building your brand, and a bunch of other online marketing stuff.
 Welcome, Zac.
 It’s great to have you.

 Hi, Stephan.
 Thanks so much for having me here.
 It’s going to be awesome.

 Yeah, let’s just start by sharing your story of how you went from rags to riches and now you’re a mega affiliate.
 You’ve been making quite a lot of money online for a number of years now but didn’t start that way.
 You had to build yourself up to that place and now you teach others how to make a lot of money with affiliate marketing as well.
 Just share your story if you could.